wp-plugins/seamless-donations/readme.txt

 == Screenshots ==

 1. The donation form your visitor sees
-2. Optional tribute gift section expanded
-3. Dashboard >> Seamless Donations Main Menu
+2. Dashboard >> Seamless Donations Main Menu
-4. Dashboard >> Donations
+3. Dashboard >> Donations custom post type
-5. Dashboard >> Donors
+4. Dashboard >> Form Options tab
-6. Dashboard >> Thank You Email Templates
+5. Dashboard >> Thank You Email template options

 == Changelog ==

+= 4.0.0 =
+* Major update
+* Added updated, modern UI
+* Funds and donors have now been implemented as custom post types.
+* Designed for extensibility with support for wide range of hooks
+* Array-driven forms engine
+* Translation-ready

 = 3.3.5 =
 * Added update notice warning and splash so current site operators can have some warning before the new 4.0 version lands.
 Also added MailChimp subscribe form to main plugin page.